Drizin/CodegenCS/src/Tools/dotnet-codegencs/README.md

   Different file can be specified using option `--File [DefaultOutputFile]`
 - Using statements are automatically added to the script (if not there) to let templates be as simple as possible

-In the templates repository you'll find templates using the [legacy syntax](https://github.com/CodegenCS/Templates/blob/main/DatabaseSchema/SimplePocos/SimplePocos.cs#L35) which requires templates to implements one of the [templating interfaces](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS#template-interfaces) (`ICodegenTemplate<TModel>`, `ICodegenMultifileTemplate<TModel>`, `ICodegenStringTemplate<TModel>`).
-That's legacy, now that it's possible (and easier) to just use a `Main()` method and inject whatever object you need.
+In the templates repository you'll find templates using the [legacy syntax](https://github.com/CodegenCS/Templates/blob/main/DatabaseSchema/SimplePocos/SimplePocos.cs#L35) which requires templates to implements one of the legacy templating interfaces (`ICodegenTemplate<TModel>`, `ICodegenMultifileTemplate<TModel>`, `ICodegenStringTemplate<TModel>`).
+That's legacy since now it's possible (and easier) to just use a `Main()` method and inject whatever object you need.